raspberrypi/documentation/remote-access/vnc/README.md

 #### Using the graphical desktop

-On your Raspberry Pi desktop, VNC Server can be enabled as follows:
+On your Raspberry Pi, VNC Server can be enabled as follows:

 - Boot into the graphical desktop
 - From the menu, point to `Preferences` and click on `Raspberry Pi Configuration`